cjkoepke/currently-reading/README.md

 # Currently Reading
 An application to track reading progress and status in a local environment.
 I built this from scratch, including hierarchy, styling, and composition.

+It uses the `create-react-app` project by Facebook for setup and bundling.

 The project uses a mock API to handle book request, retrieved from the source [Udacity repository](https://github.com/udacity/reactnd-project-myreads-starter/blob/master/src/BooksAPI.js).

 ## Starting the Env